mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 Using RadioActiv8, Brownsea, and the STS website in an integrated fashion helped us to minimize the administrative functions of supporting the delivery of the Scouting program, and gave Scouts Victoria the capability to allow simultaneous participation and delivery of the Scouting program.

 As a result, we have literally made it possible for the operations of an event to be Youth Led, and Adult Supported.
 With thanks to the capabilities of Python and Django, we can continue to do perpetuate our success and upskill our members in ways that were only a dream just a few years ago.

+---

+## Suggestsions for tying things together:

+- Great UX (re-play video)
+- Protection of PII
+- Integrations between apps

+## Cool stuff

+- The modularity of Django apps; being able to tie together RA8 and Brownsea into STS
+- The Admin; enabling rapid use of the app with just a few models
+- Using AJAX and logic to predict information in RA8 dashboard
+- Do this with HTMX so folks don't need to learn JavaScript
+- Dashboard showing base capacity, and locations of patrols and how long since we've heard from them
+- GeoDjango; make it easy to add geospatial integration into an app
+- Route/time/distance estimates
+- Wagtail for easy CMS functionality
+- Custom auth with Extranet
+- Using Scouts Vic hierarchy to grant permissions in Brownsea
+- Docker containers for ease of dev and deployment